bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/The-Complete-JavaScript-Reference.md

     }

-**Note**: The `Object.entries()` method returns an array of a given object's own enumerable string-keyed property `[key, value]` pairs, in the same order as that provided by a `for...in` loop.
+**Note**: The `Object.entries()` method returns an array of a given object’s own enumerable string-keyed property `[key, value]` pairs, in the same order as that provided by a `for...in` loop.
 (The only important difference is that a `for...in` loop enumerates properties in the prototype chain as well).

 The list of variables on the left can include extra commas to skip certain values on the right